The Evolution of OCR to IDP and Why You Need a Modern IDP Solution

 The Future of IDP is in the Cloud

-Since its origins in the early 2010s, IDP has progressed rapidly to include techniques like machine learning, natural language processing (NLP), intelligent character recognition (ICR), and handwritten text recognition (HTR).
+Since its origins in the early 2010s, IDP has progressed rapidly to include techniques like machine learning, computer vision, intelligent character recognition (ICR), and handwritten text recognition (HTR).
 In today’s documentation environment, businesses equipped with a modern IDP solution such as Rossum can convert a wide range of semi-structured data with astounding accuracy and speed — all without a manual specialist to reformat data or supervise templates.

 Modern applications of IDP often use cloud-based technology to make the process even more efficient.
 A unified cloud-based solution is able to manage all of your IDP strategies from a centralized application.
 Plus, you can reduce on-site storage and free up your hardware with IDP storage in the cloud.
 Cloud-based IDP is highly scalable, and it makes IDP easy to access for multiple users.
 Plus, automation runs faster and more smoothly with a cloud-based IDP service.
 As IDP continues to grow in popularity, the future of documentation is in the cloud.